Size ranking: 21st

 A ‘shared’ star

 Greek astronomers regarded one star as being shared by Auriga and Taurus.
-On old star maps this star is shown as representing both the right foot of the charioteer and also the tip of the bull’s left horn.
+Ptolemy in the Almagest described this star as representing both the right foot of the charioteer and also the tip of the bull’s left horn.
 When the German astronomer Johann Bayer came to allocate Greek letters to the stars in the early 17th century he designated this star as both Gamma Aurigae and Beta Tauri.
 However, since the introduction of precise constellation boundaries in 1930, astronomers have assigned this star exclusively to Taurus as Beta Tauri and there is no longer a Gamma Aurigae.
 Hence, under the modern scheme, the bull has kept the tip of his horn but the luckless charioteer has lost his right foot.

 Nine stars scattered across eastern Auriga, between the Milky Way and the border with Lynx, formed Zuoqi, representing flags marking seats set out for the Emperor and his dignitaries, presumably for official functions.
 In the far north of Auriga, Delta, and Xi formed part of Bagu, representing eight kinds of crops, most of which was over the border in Camelopardalis.